argishh/stockGenie/README.md

-# stockGinie
+# stockGenie

-A price prediction application using PyTorch LSTM, trained on live stock price data and deployed using Streamlit.
+A price prediction application using trained on live stock price data and deployed using Streamlit.

 ## Features
 - Real-time stock price data fetching